pedroandreou/LibraryManagementSystem/README.md

 - The GUI's window is dynamic; it gets increased or decreased in size automatically
 - Loaded text files using the pandas 'to_sql' method
 - Followed STAR schema
-- Created fact tables and dimension tables programmatically (look at the "create_dimension_table" function in the "database.py" file)
+- Created fact tables and dimension tables dynamically (look at the "create_dimension_table" function in the "database.py" file)
 - Mapped values to ids dynamically for assigning them as keys to tables (look at the "map_vals_to_ids" function in the "database.py" file)
 - Created reusable code for the widgets; for example, the two buttons on the bottom of each page, "Go Back" and "Submit", can be added by calling the "create_bottom_button_widgets" method; the same applies to the entry and label widgets ("create_label_entry_widgets" method).
 - Instead of destroying the frame of each page by doing: